GanadiniAkshay/docs_haptik/docs/other/facebook.md

   2. pages_user_timezone permission:

       - Timezone of a user is required to greet the user appropriately
-          - For ex: If the user greets the bot "Good Morning", the bot will greet back the user based in user's timezone
+          - For ex: If the user greets the bot "Good Morning", the bot will greet back the user based on user's timezone

       - pages_user_timezone grants your app access to user's timezone through the page your app is connected to